microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-06.md

 [< Previous Challenge](./Challenge-05.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-07.md)

 ## Introduction
 In Challenge 5 you created a PowerBI report showing which patients are at risk.
 However, part of the requirements of this solution is for an app to be able to obtain real-time predictions based on some input data.
-To do so, you will export and host in AzureML your previously trained MLModel so that you can serve it through an API endpoint.
+To do so, you will export and host in AzureML your previously trained ML Model so that you can serve it through an API endpoint.

 ## Description